saichrn7/wicked.haufe.io/src/kickstarter/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

+## Changelog 16/03/2023

+* Added option to add Business Segment and Product Group for APIs.
+* Added option to add owners for the APIs.
+Auto suggest Owner emails.
+* Made Business Segment , Product Group and Owner as mandatory fields.
+* Tags can now be selected from suggested list of existing tags.
+* Groups list sorted alphabetically